anchore/oss-docs/content/docs/reference/grype/configuration.md

 by-cve: false

 # sort the match results with the given strategy, options=[package severity epss risk kev vulnerability] (env: GRYPE_SORT_BY)
-sort-by: "risk"
+sort-by: 'risk'

 # same as --name; set the name of the target being analyzed (env: GRYPE_NAME)
-name: ""
+name: ''

 # allows users to specify which image source should be used to generate the sbom
 # valid values are: registry, docker, podman (env: GRYPE_DEFAULT_IMAGE_PULL_SOURCE)
-default-image-pull-source: ""
+default-image-pull-source: ''

 # a list of VEX documents to consider when producing scanning results (env: GRYPE_VEX_DOCUMENTS)
 vex-documents: []